SpencerCornish/ESOF-423-Belgrade-Senior-Center/USERREADME.md

 ## How to run

-To run the webapp simply open in your web browser of choice, and follow the directions on the site.
+To run the webapp, simply open in your web browser of choice, and follow the directions on the site.

 ## How to use